Notselwyn/NEAT-Car-Racing/README.md

 - neat_statistics = True
   - This will toggle the NEAT stats: fitness, id, size, adj fit, et cetera.

+## Making a custom track
+You must follow these color codes strictly

+- Road
+  - #404040
+  - RGB(64, 64, 64)
+- Grass (Kill zone)
+  - #007F0E
+  - RGB(0, 127, 14)
+- Finish- and start line
+  - #FF0000
+  - RGB(255, 0, 0)

+The track must also be 600x450px, or you should adjust the pygame window's size.
+Keep in mind: Only 650x450px tracks have been tested!!!

+Remember to leave at least 15 pixels between different road parts, as the AI might get confused because of the input range.

 ## How does it work (Steps)?
 1. Pillow (a.k.a.
 PIL) turns the **track** image into a Numpy array called **track_array**.